Stirling Colgate: Early life and education

 Colgate was born in New York City in 1925, to Henry Auchincloss and Jeanette Thurber (née Pruyn) Colgate.
 He attended Los Alamos Ranch School until 1942 when a military delegation along with input from Robert Oppenheimer and Ernest O. Lawrence decided to close the school.
-Colgate and others in the class were then graduated without notice.
+Colgate and others in the class were then graduated with only two months notice.
 The following year he attended Cornell University to study electrical engineering.

 In 1944, Colgate enlisted in the merchant marine.
 After the atomic bombing of Hiroshima, Japan, the captain of the ship Colgate was serving on called on Colgate to "tell us what it means."
 At that time what he explained was strictly confidential, most of all the description of nuclear fission.

 After being discharged in 1946, Colgate returned to Cornell University, where he completed a Bachelor of Science in 1948 and a PhD in nuclear physics in 1951, then taking up a position as postdoctoral fellow at Berkeley.

 The development of the hydrogen bomb

-In 1952 he moved to Lawrence Livermore National Laboratory.
-The laboratory had been recently created by Edward Teller with encouragement from the United States Air Force in order to compete with Los Alamos weapons research.
+In 1952, he moved to Lawrence Livermore National Laboratory.
+The laboratory had been recently created by Edward Teller with encouragement from the United States Air Force in order to compete with weapon research at the Los Alamos National Laboratories.
 For the purposes of developing a hydrogen bomb, Teller assigned Colgate to the diagnostic measurements for their nuclear tests.

 Colgate studied the radioactive products of an explosion which were scooped from the atmosphere by specially designed aircraft.
 His second job was measuring the range of energy of the neutrons and higher frequency gamma rays created by the nuclear tests.

-Colgate's work required him to shuffle between Livermore and Los Alamos.
+Colgate's work required him to shuffle between Albuquerque, Livermore, and Los Alamos.
 During one trip to Los Alamos he met Subrahmanyan Chandrasekhar, whom he worked with again almost ten years later.

 In the 1950s Colgate was in charge of thousands during the Bravo test, the first deliverable thermonuclear bomb, which akin to his earlier work, included the atmospheric sampling Project Ashcan.
 Upon the success of the detonation, Teller encouraged Colgate to begin research on thermonuclear fusion and plasma physics.